odan/odan.github.io/_posts/2020-08-09-slim4-http-session.md

         $password = (string)($data['password'] ?? '');

         // Pseudo example
         // Check user credentials.
-You may use an application/domain service and the database here.
+You may use an application/domain service
+        // and the database here.
         $user = null;
         if($username === 'admin' && $password === 'secret') {
-            $user = 1;
+            $user = 'admin';
         }

         // Clear all flash messages